piyal-hasan/YarnCounter-JavaProject/README.md

-# YarnCounter-JavaProject This is an Android app with java, where a user can calculate the quality of yarn.
+# YarnCounter is desktop application to calculate the quality of yarn in Textile Sector
+### Features:
+      - Calculate the Count
+      - Convert the Count
+      - Convert the width and length of yarn.